Cabot's tern: Migration

 Cabot's tern is partially migratory, withdrawing from the northernmost part of its breeding range for winter.
 Its migratory routes are not known in detail but are believed to follow coasts.
 Fall migration is protracted and spring's is more rapid.
 Birds that overwinter on the Pacific coast of South America apparently cross from the Caribbean at the Isthmus of Panama.
-A few banded individuals of subspecies T. a. acuflavidus have wandered to the Netherlands and the United Kingdom.
+Banded individuals of subspecies T. a. acuflavidus have wandered to the Netherlands and the United Kingdom.

 Feeding

 Cabot's tern is a powerful flyer, and feeds almost exclusively by plunge-diving from up to 7 m high.
 It sometimes goes completely under water in its dive.
 It often forages in small flocks and usually within 2 km of shore, though it apparently goes further out from the Texas shore.
 Its diet is mostly fish, with members of families Ammodytidae, Atherinopsidae, Clupeidae, Engraulidae, and Sciaenidae identified as prey.
 It eats smaller amounts of squid, shrimp, and insects.